 In the third blog of our Life Skills series, we discuss why we should develop our children’s problem-solving skills and explore the invaluable role this key life skill has to play.

-Interestingly, when faced with a problem, children usually focus on the result - - perhaps, reaching and eating the toy or treat - and not on the obstacle - the distance and steps between them and the object they want.
-As we get older, when we see a problem inhibition can set in – a fear of being unable to solve it or in being wrong.
-Often, this stems from conditioning, from first-hand experiences of being told we are wrong, or that we cannot do things, and so we stop using the creative muscles that help us to problem-solve.
+Young children are not afraid of problems.
+Many an interesting conversation is started by excitedly stating “Daddy, we have a problem!”, and all parents have their own anecdotes of how ingeniously such problems have been solved.
+Interestingly, when faced with a problem children usually focus on the result, the toy or treat, and not on the obstacle, for example the distance and steps between them and what they want.
+As we get older however, when we face a problem inhibition can set in – a fear of being unable to solve it or of being wrong.
+Often, this reaction stems from conditioning.
+First-hand experiences of being told we are wrong, or that we cannot do things, which prevents us using the creative thought processes that help us to problem-solve.